nrfconnect/sdk-nrf/doc/nrf/ug_matter_gs_adding_clusters.rst

 Each Matter application consists of the following layers:

 * Matter stack that provides the Matter core components.
-* Data model layer in the form of clusters, which contains commands and attributes that are to be accessible over the Matter network.
+* Data Model layer in the form of clusters, which contains commands and attributes that are to be accessible over the Matter network.
   This layer can be further broken down into the following groups:

   * Utility clusters - These clusters represent management and diagnostic features of a Matter node.